 The West Ridge of Bashful is generally climbed in late summer with sneakers / light hikers – thus no real gear is required other than food, water (no water until the final summit snowfields), trekking poles (unless you have knees of steel) and helmet.
 Lots of people forgo the helmet but given that a head-sized rock bounced right in front of my eyes on an attempt I say it’s mandatory.

 As for Chickenshit Gully.
 Going up this gully is pretty easy – coming down without a rope would suck.
 That said – 1 rope doubled for a rap will only get you half way down the gully and you’ll be forced to downclimb the steepest portion of the gully.
-Thus if you’re not into downclimbing steep chossy rock I would suggest you haul 60m of 8mm for a rap line and 60m of 6mm as pull cord.
+Thus if you’re not into downclimbing steep chossy rock I would suggest two 60m ropes.
+If that sounds way too heavy consider hauling 60m of 8mm for a rap line and 60m of 6mm as pull cord.
 This will get you all the way down the gully and you will be able to pull the rope from a safe zone (which is nice considering pulling the rope displaces mounds of rock).